cocos/cocos-creator-extensions/README.md

 1. After modifying a plugin, use npm run pack to package it into a zip file.
 2. In the Cocos Creator editor, open the panel by clicking on Extensions/Extension Manager in the main menu.
 Click to import the zip plugin.

+## License

+This project is released under the MIT License, which typically allows you to freely modify and distribute the project, and use derivative works for commercial purposes.
+However, please note that whenever you distribute this project or any form of derivative works that include this project, you must also include and fully display [this license](/LICENSE.txt).